-Jasbir is a Senior Data Science Software Engineer within our National Security business unit.
+Jasbir is a Senior Data Science Software Engineer.
 We caught up with him to discuss what his considerable skillset brings to Roke, how we’re adapting our Data Science offering to help our customers get the best out of their data, and how he can’t wait to get back to sparring in the ring.

 What do you do at Roke?

 I work in data science and deployment, predominantly using skills in applied research, modelling, data analysis, algorithm development, machine learning, and DevOps.
 Typically, I work in areas where a customer has challenges getting the most out of their data.
 The skills help with understanding the domain, developing tools to improve data utilisation, and deploying them for early customer feedback.

 Roke is clearly committed to delivering its data science capability in an applied manner that helps customers solve critical problems.
 I was won over by the fact that I would be working in technical areas on customer-centric problems that make a difference to people’s lives.

 How have you applied past experience to your career at Roke?

 I started in academic research, studying mathematics and theoretical physics.
 I then moved to industry, working in applied research and engineering in a number of domains over the years.
 My commercial experience is based around machine learning and algorithm development applied to various sensor systems/data sources; basically taking data, and providing relevant information to the user so they use it efficiently in operational scenarios.

 The sensors and data sources might change, but the idea of taking data, distilling out the relevant information for a business purpose, and building and deploying a system that does the job is ubiquitous.
 The tools to help with that idea are always developing and improving (at a remarkably healthy pace), and can be domain specific.
 However, the methodologies tend to be something that can be applied repeatedly.

 What changes are coming up that you think will impact the needs of our customers and how can we help?